anniebishai/COVID-Vaccinations-and-US-Politics/README.md

 - These counties have the highest vaccine hesitancy, but their vaccination rates are in the middle of the pack.
 This could be due to the orange cluster's vaccination averages being brought down by non-reporting.
 - These counties are generally rural (metro status=0); their social vulnerability is high as measured by socioeconomic status and about the same overall as the orange cluster's.
 - Trump won the election in 94.8% of these counties, the highest percent among all the clusters.
-- Overall this cluster appears demographically and politically similar to Cluster 2.
+- Overall this cluster appears demographically and politically similar to the orange cluster.

 *Yellow Cluster*